sigoden/argc/docs/task-runner.md

 }

 func() {
-  echo "Plain function other than a task"
+  echo "without '# @cmd', the function will no longer be treated a task."
 }

 eval "$(argc --argc-eval "$0" "$@")"